bow-official/bow-official/README.md

 🤝I’m not looking to collaborate on anything at the moment.

-🛌As like some other developers, I'm introverted.
+🏠As like some other developers, I'm introverted.

 ✉How to reach me: My email is bowfun@bownet.xyz and my Discord is @bowfun.

-👨‍💻Developing for my company.
+👨‍💻Developing for my company, Blast Off Waters.